andresmaopal/workshop-hugo-cust-360/workshop/content/advtransformation/glue/_index.en.md

 ![bp 1](/images/glue/pic-gl03.png)

-**Step 5:** Check the tables, you can filter by Database at search bar for c360view_stage.
+**Step 5:** Go to Glue Databases -> tables, check the tables you have, you can filter by Database at search bar for `c360view_stage`.
-We have now 14 tables in the c360view_stage database.
+We have now 14 tables in the `c360view_stage` database.

 ![bp 1](/images/glue/pic-gl04.png)